3lpsy/FactionDocs/docs/README.md

 |--admin-password | By default, a random password will be generated for the Admin account. |

 ## Next Steps
-Once your install has finished, you can log into Faction at address displayed at the end of installation (Default is https://[external ip address]) using the username and password provided.
+Once your install has finished, you can log into Faction at the address displayed at the end of installation (Default is https://[external ip address]) using the username and password provided.

 Further details on using Faction can be found in the [Using Faction](/docs/using/) section.